How can I find out about returns?

 For up-to-date notification via email you can join our Returns Club for free.
 During the Festival we will then send you notification of current availability.

 What train do I catch and how do I travel to Glyndebourne from Lewes by public transport?

 Check the Performance Schedule for the time of the recommended train from London Victoria to Lewes before your performance.
 This train will be met at Lewes Station by the Glyndebourne chartered bus.
-The bus service is free of charge.
+If booked online at least 24 hours in advance the bus service is free of charge.
 If you're arriving by train from stations other than London Victoria, please aim to reach Lewes before the charter bus leaves for Glyndebourne.